AdamQJSmith/Reality-in-Layers/README.md

 ## Structure

-This structure is the best way we can think of describing the above parts of reality and how objectivity happens.
-It is a more granular approach to how we landed on this, breaking it up by distinguishing four layers from the process of objectification.
+This is the best way we can think of describing the above parts of reality and how objectivity happens.
+It is a more granular approach to how we landed on this breakdown, distinguishing four layers from the process of objectification.

 **The Four Layers of Reality**
 The four layers categorize where everything exists, each filtering and enabling the others: